bsmith89/longev-mgen/doc/submission.md

 variants that could explain this pattern.

-Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment---include just one PUL (SusC-homolog encoded by B1A00048).
+Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment in B1-A specific libraries relative to B1-B specific libraries---include just one PUL (SusC-homolog encoded by B1A00048).
-This locus includes a predicted outer membrane localized GH30 containing protein.
+This locus includes a predicted outer membrane localized GH30-containing protein.
-Characterized GH30 containing proteins have beta-glucosylceramidase, beta-1,6-glucanase, or beta-xylosidase activity [@StJohn2010].
+Proteins that contain a GH30 domain have beta-glucosylceramidase, beta-1,6-glucanase, or beta-xylosidase activity [@StJohn2010].
 Given that this PUL also encodes a periplasmic,
 GH3 containing protein, it appears to be unlikely that it has specificity for starch.
-The B1-A MAG also possesses numerous phage insertions not seen in the B1-B reconstruction.
+The B1-A also possesses numerous phage insertions not seen in B1-B.
 Conversely, a CRISPR
 operon including 25 repeat units (Cas9 encoded by B1B01367) appears to be specific to B1-B.